Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

     * If you are interested in exploring research opportunities within our lab, kindly forward your CV to muhaochen@uky.edu.

 - Students Mentoring
-    * Ryan A. Kodura, Structural/Civil Engineering and Mathematics (Minor)
+    * Ryan A. Kodura, Civil Engineering and Mathematics (Minor)
     * Junheng Yao, Mechanical Engineering
     * Siddharth Sundar, Engineering Internship Program at Lafayette High School